hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 requirements about what can be exposed, how it can be exposed, etc.  This prototype DOES NOT tackle these issues yet.

+The goal is to ensure that this layer is better than TCP from a security perspective.
+The prototype is clearly not yet to that point.

 # IANA Considerations

 If this protocol progresses beyond prototype in some way, a registry will be